 DNS filtering is a great alternative to more traditional hardware and software-based solutions for filtering the internet in schools.

-Our DNS filter works by redirecting traffic, based on the information associated with your schools router and the service supplier, permitting administrators to filter by parameters via a web browser-based portal such as Bark for Schools.
+Our DNS filter works by redirecting traffic, based on the information associated with your schools router and the service supplier, permitting the Bark account super admin to filter student web browsing by parameters on their Bark dashboard.

-Being at the network level, the DNS filter is compatible with G Suite and Microsoft 365.
-The DNS filter is not tied your Organizational Units or Active Directory, so you can freely use your Bark for Schools DNS filter in place of a current solution.
+Being at the network-level, the DNS filter is compatible with G Suite and Microsoft 365.
+The DNS filter is not tied to your Organizational Units or Active Directory, so you can freely use your Bark for Schools DNS filter in place of a current solution.